ICPverse/analytics/README.md

 1. Complex Numbers
 2. Clustering (KNN, Linear Regression)
 3. Hyperbolic Functions
 4. Mean, Median, Mode, Wmean, etc
+5. Pseudorandom function with 2 degrees of randomness

 This is an open-source repository and we always encourage anyone who wants to contribute to freely do so.